 7. Personal History by Katharine Graham

-Katharine Graham was the second female publisher of a major American newspaper.
+Katharine Graham was the second-ever female publisher of a major American newspaper.
 For two decades, she ran The Washington Post and led the coverage of two of the most infamous scandals, Watergate and the Pentagon Papers.
 In her memoir, she details her emotionally isolated childhood, the suicide of her husband, and her role as a leading lady in a male-dominated field.
 Nothing short of gripping, her memoir won the Pulitzer Prize for a biography in 1998.